 - White pinkish mucus.

-- Clots or tissue passing form the vagina.
+- Clots or tissue passing from the vagina.

 - Painful contractions at a rate of 5 to 20 minutes.